Basking shark: Range and habitat

 The basking shark is a coastal-pelagic shark found worldwide in boreal to warm-temperate waters.
 It lives around the continental shelf and occasionally enters brackish waters.
 It is found from the surface down to at least 910 m.
 It prefers temperatures of 8 to 14.5 C but has been confirmed to cross the much warmer waters at the equator.
 It is often seen close to land, including in bays with narrow openings.
 The shark follows plankton concentrations in the water column, so it is often visible at the surface.
 It characteristically migrates with the seasons.

 Anatomy and appearance

 The basking shark regularly reaches 7–8.5 m in length with some individuals reaching 9–11 m.
 The average length of an adult is around 7.9 m weighing about 4.65 t.
-Historical sightings suggest basking sharks around 12 m in length, including three basking sharks estimated at ~40 fod (12.5 m) and a one ~45 fod (14 m) were reported between 1884 and 1905, but these visual estimates lack good evidence.
-A 12.27 m specimen trapped in a herring net in the Bay of Fundy, Canada, in 1851 has been credited as the largest recorded.
+Historical sightings suggest basking sharks around 12 m in length, including three basking sharks estimated at ~40 fod (12.5 metres or 41 ft) and ~45 fod (14 metres or 46 ft) were reported between 1884 and 1905, but these visual estimates lack good evidence.
+A 12.27 m specimen trapped in a herring net in the Bay of Fundy, Canada in 1851 has been credited as the largest recorded.
 Its weight has been estimated at 16 t.
 A study looking at the growth and longevity of the basking shark suggested that individuals larger than ~10 m are unlikely.
 It is the second-largest extant fish species, after the whale shark.